 Here are a few examples to illustrate the exclusionary rule and the fruit of the poisonous tree doctrine:

-It's important to note, however, that just because the prosecution can't use certain evidence at trial, it doesn't mean that a judge will dismiss a case or that a jury will acquit the defendant.
-Prosecutors may have enough other evidence to convict the defendant even without the results of the illegal search.
+Just because the court excluded some evidence does not mean a judge will dismiss a case or that a jury will acquit the defendant.
+Prosecutors may still have enough other evidence to convict the defendant.

-- The evidence may become a factor in civil and immigration cases
+- The evidence may factor into civil and immigration cases

-- Prosecutors can use the evidence to attack the credibility of a witness under certain circumstances
+- Prosecutors may use the evidence to attack the credibility of a witness

 - Judges may consider the evidence when determining a sentence after a conviction

-Talk to an Attorney about Search Warrants Requirements
+Talk to an Attorney about Search Warrant Rules